Esztergom: Szent Tamás-hegy

-The main sight of the nearby 'Szent Tamás-hegy' (Saint Thomas Hill - Szenttamás) is the Baroque Calvary, with the Classicist chapel on the top of the hill, which was built to commemorate the heroes who died for Esztergom.
-The hill was named after a church built by Bishop Lukács Bánffy in memoriam the martyr Saint Thomas Becket, who had been his fellow student at the University of Paris.
+The main sight of 'Szent Tamás-hegy' (Saint Thomas Hill - Szenttamás) is the Baroque Calvary, with the Classicist chapel on the top of the hill.
+The hill was named after a church built by Archbishop Lukács Bánffy in memory of the martyr Saint Thomas Becket, with whom he gained mutual acquaintances during Bánffy's time at the University of Paris.
 The church and the small castle which the Turks built there were destroyed a long time ago.
-On its original spot, the top of the hill, the narrow winding streets and small houses that were built by the masters who were working on the construction of the Basilica at the beginning of the previous century, have an atmosphere that is similar to that of Tabán in Buda.
+On its original spot, the top of the hill, the narrow winding streets and small houses were built by the masters who were working on the construction of the Basilica at the beginning of the 19th century.
 At the foot of the hill are the swimming pool and the Classicist building of the Fürdő Szálló (Bath Hotel).
 This is where Lajos Kossuth stayed in 1848 on one of his recruiting tours.

-On the southern slopes of the hill there is a Mediterranean, winding path with stairs that lead to the Baroque Saint Stephen chapel.
+On the southern slopes of the hill there is a winding path with stairs that lead to the Baroque Saint Stephen's chapel.